lbugasu/divhacks2018/README.md

 Once you have tuned your threshold value, you can select the option to analyze the training dataset using your selected threshold

-The program will output all your results from trials of different threshold values and the final resulta from the training data to a text file
+The program will output all your results from trials of different threshold values and the final resulta from the training data to a text file called "results.txt"